tv4you2016/squeezelite-esp32/README.md

 - Stream your local music and connect to all major on-line music providers (Spotify, Deezer, Tidal, Qobuz) using [Logitech Media Server - a.k.a LMS](https://forums.slimdevices.com/) and enjoy multi-room audio synchronization.
 LMS can be extended by numerous plugins and can be controlled using a Web browser or dedicated applications (iPhone, Android).
 It can also send audio to UPnP, Sonos, ChromeCast and AirPlay speakers/devices.
 - Stream from a Bluetooth device (iPhone, Android)
 - Stream from an AirPlay controller (iPhone, iTunes ...) and enjoy synchronization multiroom as well (although it's AirPlay 1 only)
+- Stream from a Spotify controller

 Depending on the hardware connected to the ESP32, you can send audio to a local DAC, to SPDIF or to a Bluetooth speaker.
 The bare minimum required hardware is a WROVER module with 4MB of Flash and 4MB of PSRAM (https://www.espressif.com/en/products/modules/esp32).
 With that module standalone, just apply power and you can stream to a Bluetooth speaker.
 You can also send audio to most I2S DAC as well as to SPDIF receivers using just a cable or an optical transducer.

 But squeezelite-esp32 is highly extensible and you can add

 - Buttons and Rotary Encoder and map/combine them to various functions (play, pause, volume, next ...)
+- GPIO expander (buttons, led and rotary)
 - IR receiver (no pullup resistor or capacitor needed, just the 38kHz receiver)
 - Monochrome, GrayScale or Color displays using SPI or I2C (supported drivers are SH1106, SSD1306, SSD1322, SSD1326/7, SSD1351, ST7735, ST7789 and ILI9341).
-- Ethernet using a Microchip LAN8720 with RMII interface or Davicom DM9051 over SPI.
+- Ethernet using a Microchip LAN8720 with RMII interface or Davicom DM9051/W5500 over SPI.

 Other features include